La Meute: Political position

 Police officers, experts, and the majority of journalists identify La Meute as far-right.
 The group is considered islamophobic, supremacist, ultranationalist, or even populist by some.

 La Meute is, according to Maxime Fiset, "on the limit of the spectrum of what is far-right" and corresponds to, according to David Morin, a "populist and nationalistic-identitarian far-right fringe".
 David Morin hesitates between the terms "identitarian far-right" and "right-wing populism", and notes there are "communicating vessels" between more radical groups, like Atalante and, sometimes, Storm Alliance.

 The group is often differentiated from racist, supremacist, neo-Nazis and neo-fascists groups by observers, experts, and journalists.
 Quebec police do not consider La Meute to be a threat.
 There is debate over whether "far-right" is the best descriptor for La Meute.
 Some believe we call them far-right "a bit foolishly", declaring "it's difficult to find anything to condemn this group".
 Finally, some journalists oppose La Meute's public image to its private Facebook group.

 La Meute rejects the "far-right" label and is known to regularly delete overtly racist comments, or comments inciting violence.
 Some journalists doubt this, arguing that the Facebook group shows "numerous references to Muhammad as a pedophile or rapist" and that it can be invalidated "by simply typing "pig" in the search bar".
 La Meute is known to expel its members who are overtly racist.
-La Meute's spokesperson, Sylvain Brouillette, identifies La Meute as center left.
+La Meute's spokesman, Sylvain Brouillette, identifies La Meute as center left.

-During Quebec's 2018 general election, Brouillette stated that La Meute is directly inspired by the 2014 electoral program of Quebec Future Coalition (a centre right party) but the group's party leader, François Legault, has tried to distance his party from this claim.
+During Quebec's 2018 general election, Brouillette stated that La Meute was directly inspired by the 2014 electoral program of the Coalition Avenir Québec but the group's party leader, François Legault, has tried to distance his party from this claim.